 Why ‘Nomad Tofu’?

 Pub is the odd-man out.
 Pub never fits in, Pub never really belongs.
 Much like tofu, Pub has a knack for blending into his surroundings and taking on their flavor, but at the end of the day he’s still a piece of tofu floating in a pot of beef stew.
-And he’s nomadic, so, Nomad Tofu.
+Floatin’ like a Nomad, so, Nomad Tofu.

-What is Pub?
 We don’t know yet.
 He does, but we don’t.
 For now we can take great pleasure in calling him a Weirdo, or a Whatever, much like the Great Gonzo.
 What can be said about Pub is that he has-a-past and for now it’s better that we don’t ask him about it.
-But we’ll find out what his deal is soon enough… maybe when he gets a minute away from all the horrible scary monsters.
+But we’ll find out soon enough… maybe when he gets a minute away from all the horrible monsters.

-Nomad Tofu is scripted and thumb-nailed in sketchbooks (usually at the local diner or Chinese buffet).
+Nomad Tofu is scripted and thumb-nailed in sketchbooks (usually at the local diner or Chinese joint).
 Then it sits a day or two and is rewritten and organized in Scrivener.
-For most of Book 1 I would then lay out the panels in this amazing 9×12 Canson XL Series Mix Media Sketchpad and measure them to 11×7 with 1/32″ bleeds, which would then be drawn in pencil and scanned into a computer using an EPSON STYLUS CX4600 for inking.
-Recently I’ve switched completely to digital, doing both the pencils and inks in Photoshop CS2 CS5 using a 4×5 WACOM intuos4 small WACOM tablet.
-The dialog often gets a final tweak as its being typed in.
+For most of Book 1 it would then be laid out in this amazing 9×12 Canson XL Series Mix Media Sketchpad and measured out to 11×7 with 1/32″ bleeds, which would then be drawn in pencil and scanned into a computer for digital inking.
+Somewhere towards the end of Book 1 the process became mostly digital, doing both the pencils and inks in Photoshop CS2 CS5 using a 4×5 WACOM intuos4 small WACOM tablet.
+The dialog often gets a final tweak as it’s being typed in.

-The earlier strips took no more than a few hours to draw.
+The earlier strips took no more than a few hours.
 The later (and latest) pages clock at a going rate of about an hour per panel, give or take depending on the panel’s complexity and outside distractions.
-The comic is never far from my mind, so I can’t really give you an accurate measure for how long it takes to write.
+The comic is never far from my mind, so it’s hard to give an accurate measure for how long it takes to write.

 Who are your influences?